owldot/lanadz.github.io/_posts/2019-02-18-you-ve-got-email.markdown

 <!--more-->

-The task was to send welcome email to new users.
+The task was to send welcome email to the new users.
 And also notify me by email that I've got a new user registered to EduCards.
 Common task, right?
 So, what I used:

 - Rails Action Mailer is a common library
 - Mailgun - popular email service for sending, receiving and tracking email